David Ridgen: Someone Knows Something

-In Season 4, David revisits his case of Wayne Greavette's death by a bomb mailed to him as a flashlight.
+In Season 4, Ridgen revisits his case of Wayne Greavette's death by a bomb mailed to him as a flashlight.

-Season 5 premiered in October 2018, it focuses on the 1986 rape and murder of Kerrie Ann Brown in Thompson, Manitoba.
+Season 5 premiered in October 2018.
+It focuses on the 1986 rape and murder of Kerrie Ann Brown in Thompson, Manitoba.

-Season 6 premiered in May 2020, Donald Izzett Jr. disappeared on Mother's Day 1995.
+Season 6 premiered in May 2020, and focused on the disappearance of Donald Izzett on Mother's Day 1995.